MicrosoftDocs/power-automate-docs/flow-docs/error-checker.md

 For each issue the checker identifies, the checker points to specific occurrences within the flow where you should consider making improvements.
 And, you learn how to implement these improvements by following detailed guidance.

 The checker is always active, appearing in the command bar in the designer.
-The checker shows a red dot when it finds one or more errors or potential errors in your flow.
+The checker shows a red dot when it finds one or more errors, potential errors, or warnings in your flow.

 ![Checker](media/checker/checker-in-designer.png "Checker")

-## View errors in the checker
+## View errors or warnings in the checker

 While designing your flow, you can select the Flow Checker button to open the checker to view errors and warnings.